waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

   --time=number: Set the time unit  limit for the total of all running processes to this value in bytes.
   --rate-limit=number: Set the maximum allowed number of concurrent accesses from a single IP.
 ```
-The important arguments for us now are: ( --osm-base,  --meta, --attic and --db-dir ).
+The important arguments for us now are: ( --osm-base,  --areas, --meta, --attic and --db-dir ).
  * --osm-base: start basic or main dispatcher.
  * --areas: start areas dispatcher.
  * --meta | --attic: must match initialed database option.